MrPrisoner/esphome-devices/source/prepaid-meter-camera/README.md

 ./ssocr crop 718 586 225 155 rotate 180 shear 12 -P -D -d 2-3 -t 6 -o processed.jpg cam-snapshot.jpg
 ```

-Note the order of the parameters, because the Home Assistant integration implements a specific order, e.g. first crop, then rotate.
+Take note of the order of the parameters – the Home Assistant SSOCR integration implements a specific order, e.g. first crop, then rotate.
 This affects the x/y position of the cropped area.

-Using my snapshot (see photos below) yields the following results:
+Using my snapshot (see photos section) yields the following results:

 <img src="assets/processed.jpg">
 <img src="assets/testbild.png">